Ersanio/snes-assembly-book/docs/the-basics/registers.md

 ## Accumulator
 The accumulator, also known as **A**, is used for general math, bit shifts, bitwise operations and loading indirect values.
 A can also hold general-purpose variables to store things to the memory and other registers.
 This register can hold either an 8-bit or 16-bit value

+The accumulator sometimes is referred to as `B` or `C` in some opcodes.
+B means the high byte of the accumulator, while C means the full 16-bit accumulator.

+{% hint style="warning" %}
-In reality, this register is always 16-bits long.
+In reality, this register can be considered to be always 16-bit.
 When A is in 8-bit mode, you access the low byte of this register.
 When A is in 16-bit mode, you access both the high and low bytes of this register.
-The high byte doesn't get cleared when A enters 8-bit mode.
-Also, certain instructions use both high and low bytes of the A register, regardless of whether A is in 8 or 16-bit mode.
+The high byte doesn't get cleared when A enters 8-bit mode, even when new values are written to A, which is why the high byte can be considered to be 'hidden'.
+Also, certain instructions use both high and low bytes of the A register, regardless of whether A is in 8-bit or 16-bit mode.
+{% endhint %}

 ## Indexers
 The indexers are two registers, known as **X** and **Y**.
 Even though they are separate registers, they have exactly the same purposes and behave exactly the same.
 These registers are made for indexing, explained later in this tutorial.
 These registers can also be 8-bit or 16-bit.
 X and Y can also hold general-purpose variables to store things to the memory and other registers.

-When X and Y leave 16-bit mode, their high bytes get cleared to the number $00.
 X and Y are “paired” – they can be 8-bit or 16-bit mode only at the same time.
 One of them can’t be 8-bit while the other one is 16-bit.

+{% hint style="warning" %}
+When X and Y leave 16-bit mode, their high bytes get cleared to the value $00, unlike the A register where the high byte remains intact.
+{% endhint %}

 ## Direct Page
 The direct page register is a 16-bit register, used for the direct page addressing mode (explained later in this tutorial).
 When you access a memory address by its direct page notation, the value in the direct page is added to that address.
 You can generally ignore this register if you're just beginning with assembly.